PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

     pass
 ```

-If you need the reasoning behind it, read here: https://stackoverflow.com/questions/4015417/python-class-inherits-object
+There is a good discussion on [stackoverflow](https://stackoverflow.com/questions/4015417/python-class-inherits-object).

 #### pathlib vs os.path

-pathlib is an evolution of os.path library.
-The main benefits of using pathlib are:
+`pathlib` is an evolution of the `os.path` library.
+The main benefits of using `pathlib` are:

-* This module offers classes representing filesystem paths with semantics appropriate for different operating systems
+* It offers classes representing filesystem paths with semantics appropriate for different operating systems.
-* You want to make sure that your code only manipulates paths without actually accessing the OS
+* You want to make sure that your code only manipulates paths without actually accessing the OS.

 #### Type hints (PEP484)

 Type hints are defined in PEP484.
-Although not mandatory their usage is encouraged.
+Although not mandatory, their usage is encouraged.

-#### setup.py

-Setup.py files should include licensing information.
-The owner should be "Arm Ltd."

-Do not include personal contact details such as email.
-The license we are currently using is BSD-3-Clause.